unifiedjs/.github/support.md

 # Support

-> This project has a [Code of Conduct][coc].
+> This project has a [code of conduct][coc].
-> By interacting with this repository, organisation, or community you agree to
+> By interacting with this repository, organization, or community you agree to
 > abide by its terms.

 Hi!  👋